Home

 Benzodiazepine Survey Four - Still in Withdrawal 12 Months after Stopping Benzodiazepines.
 The purpose of this survey is to collect statistical information from people who have been completed their withdrawal from benzodiazepines but at 12 months off do not consider themselves healed.
 Please complete this survey if you fall into this group.

 Benzodiazepine Survey Five - Still in Withdrawal 24 Months after Stopping Benzodiazepines.
-The purpose of this survey is to collect statistical information from people who have been completely withdrawn from benzodiazepines for 24 months but d not consider themselves healed.
+The purpose of this survey is to collect statistical information from people who have been completely withdrawn from benzodiazepines for 24 months but do not consider themselves healed.
 Please complete this survey if you fall into this group.

 Benzodiazepine Survey Six - Still in Withdrawal 36 Months after Stopping Benzodiazepines.
 The purpose of this survey is to collect statistical information from people who have been completely withdrawn from benzodiazepines for 36 months but do not consider themselves healed.
 Please complete this survey if you fall into this group.

-Benzodiazepine Survey Seven - Decided not to Withdraw.
+Benzodiazepine Survey Eight - Decided not to Withdraw.
 The purpose of this survey is to collect statistical information from people who have decided not to withdraw from benzodiazepines in the immediate future.
 Please complete this survey if you fall into this group.

 Keywords: